prathgan/PolitiKnow/readme.md

 can tailor their "discover" functionality to include various types of candidates, including those who directly oppose their views, all candidates, those of a certain party, and many more categories.
 ## Running PolitiKnow Locally
-**Please note**: there currently exists no production built of PolitiKnow which is hosted anywhere.
+**Please note**: there currently exists no production build of PolitiKnow which is hosted anywhere.
 Thus, it can only be run locally and all data and machine learning is stored and executed locally.
-A production built is in the works and will be hosted online soon with cloud data storage and ML.
+A production build is in the works and will be hosted online soon with cloud data storage and ML.
 Stay tuned.